 I really wanted to do something special to commemorate this occasion, but in all honesty, I’m tired, I’m sick, and I’m in a bit of shock.
-So I’ll just say it here and now… Pip and Cheerio are going to be big brothers!
+So I’ll just say it here and now… Dexter and Daniel are going to be big brothers!

 I’ve been chastised in the past for announcing my pregnancies too early.
 I always let people know as soon as I do.
 I’m not superstitious in that way.
 I am superstitious in thinking that as soon as you become superstitious is when bad things happen.
 All that said, I was a little thrown this time around, as we haven’t had the smoothest start.

 I found out last week.
 My period was late.
 I’ve never been super regular, but I SHOULD have had it by then.
 So I took a test on Tuesday.
 It was negative.
 I took another on Wednesday, and it was positive!
 And then…

 Well, then I started to bleed.
 A lot.
 I was beside myself.
 I was pretty sure it was over before it had begun.
 And while I was super sad and upset, I was also a little relieved.
 Mark and I were a little bit… unprepared for it to happen so soon.
 I bled for two or three days, and then it just… stopped.

 I waited for the weekend before retesting.
 On Saturday morning, the cheapo test I’d bought showed the very faintest positive.